-- The following definition shall be added : "Town " means- - (a) Any Municipal town within the meaning of "The Municipal Councils Ordinance, 1910"; and - (b) Any urban area within the meaning of "The Local Government Ordinance, No. of 1919";
+(b) Any urban area within the meaning of "The Local Government Ordinance, No. of 1919";

-- To be omitted. - The following to be substituted: "the Chairman of the Municipal Council or the District Council, as the case may be." - "District Council" to be substituted. - The following to be substituted : "within the administrative limits of a District Council." - Section 3: "where a Municipal Council or Local Board of Health and Improvement is or shall be established - Section 4: from the words "The limits of each town " to the end of the section - Section 5: "where a Municipal Council or Local Board of Health and Improvement is or shall be established, the Chairman of such Council or Local Board " - Section 6: "Local Board of Health and Improvement" Section 9: "where a Local Board of - Health and Improvement is or shall be substituted
+Section 3: "where a Municipal Council or Local Board of Health and Improveor Local Board of Health and Improvement is or shall be established, the Chairman of such Council or Local Board v

-Second Column, How dealt with.

-"Municipal or District Council" to be substituted.

-To be omitted.
+ment is or shall be established "

+Section 4: from the words "The limits

+of each town" to the end of the section

+Section 5: "where a Municipal Council

+Section 6: "Local Board of Health and Improvement "

+Section 9: "where a Local Board of Health and Improvement is or shall be substituted

+The following to be substituted: "the Chairman of the Municipal Council or the District Council, as the case may be.'

-" in the administrative limits of a Council under treaty with the Council" to be substituted.
+The following to be substituted: "within the administrative limits of a District Council."

+The Rabies Ordinance, 1893.